ananthprayaga/ReceiptTracker/README.md

 # ReceiptTracker
-A simple mobile application to track your receipts.
+A mobile application to track your receipts.
 AWS | ML | Mobile